-When cloning and painting textures from multiple sources, using hard edged brushes is a good way to avoid pixel soup.
+Transitions: When cloning and painting textures from multiple sources, using hard edged brushes is a good way to avoid pixel soup.
 The difficulty of course is that the boundaries between different texture sources can then be very obvious.
 A good solution is to pick a nice grungy/splattery looking brush and set the size to random (as well as any pressure settings you want if you’re using a tablet).
 This should give a nice fractal like pattern with reasonably hard edges, that is ideal for blending many kinds of textures, either with the clone brush or layer masks, I use it for all sorts of grungy stuff, as well as for painting skin.

 You can find theses kinds of brushes all over the place.
 I’ll include a few links to my favourites at the end though. **Selective Gaussian Blur:** Probably my favourite filter, I regularly use this tool when texturing in the gimp.
 When baking AO maps it can be tedious to set the quality way up and wait around to get smooth results.
 Much easier is to bake at medium quality and blur the results to get rid of the results.
 With a simple Gaussian blur though any sharp edges in your bake will also get blurred, which you don’t want.
 Selective gaussian blur gets around this by only blurring noise and slight differences, and maintaining sharp boundaries.
 Playing around with the settings will usually take your baked AO maps from noisy to nice and smooth in the press of a button.
 For best results do a small regular gaussian blur (say two or three pixels) first to smooth out the noise slightly, then run selective Gaussian blur to do the main work of smoothing out the texture.

-Another great filter for working on textures, it’s sort of the opposite of a blur.
+It’s also usefull for all sorts of other things, I often use it when working on bump or displacement maps to even out flat areas whilst keeping the sharper bumps.
+High Pass Filter: Another great filter for working on textures, it’s sort of the opposite of a blur.
 It pulls out the high frequency detail and gets rid of the large details.
 This is fantastically usefull when trying to create seamless textures.
 High passed images also make great overlay layers for adding detail to a texture or render.

 So that’s a few tips that I find useful fairly often.
 Here’s some links for useful plugins, brushes for texturing: